danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 ...
 ```

-The next question to ask is: What version is being used locally on my laptop (recall this test was passing locally).
+The next question to ask is: What version is being used locally on my laptop?
+Recall this test was passing locally.
 The tests are run against a headless Chrome browser which requires a local installation of chromedriver.
-This project uses the [webdrivers](https://github.com/titusfortner/webdrivers/) gem which automatically downloads the latest version of the driver for the browser being used by the tests.
-This gem by default downloads drivers to the `~/.webdrivers` diory so you can check what it installed.
+The [webdrivers](https://github.com/titusfortner/webdrivers/) gem automatically downloads the latest version of the driver for the browser being used by the tests.
+This gem by default downloads drivers to the `~/.webdrivers` directory so you can check what it installed.
 From my laptop:

 ```bash
 ls ~/.webdrivers